Skip to main content

 aburgassar@ucsd.edu

-Adam Burgasser is a Professor in the Department of Physics and an astrophysicist whose primary research is the investigation of the lowest mass stars and extrasolar planets.
-Adam conducts both research, educational initiatives, and mentorship programs that aim to advance equity and inclusion in the physical sciences at all levels, and has been on the BSP Executive Committee since its founding.
+Adam Burgasser is a Professor in the Department of Astronomy & Astrophysics whose primary research is the observational investigation of the lowest mass stars and extrasolar planets, and second research is in physics and astronomy education.
+Adam conducts research, educational initiatives, and mentorship programs that aim to advance equity and inclusion in the physical sciences at all levels, and has been on the BSP Executive Committee since its founding.

 • Jessica Graham